sency-ai/smkit-ui-react-native-demo/CustomizedAssessment.md

     new SMWorkoutLibrary.SMAssessmentExercise(
       'Second Exercise', // => name:string | null
       25, // => totalSeconds: number | null
+      // **Note videoInstruction** null will show no video.
+      // string that matches the detector will show Sency's video if it exists.
+      // string url to local video will play the video.
-      'SquatRegularOverheadStatic', // => videoInstruction: string | null (url for a video) null, // => exerciseIntro: string | null (url for a sound) [
+      // string with remote url will show remote video 'SquatRegularOverheadStatic', // => videoInstruction: string | null (url for a video) null, // => exerciseIntro: string | null (url for a sound) [